 Shabbatot, September 6, October 4, November 1, January 3, February 7, March 6, April 3, May 1, and June 5 / From 6:15 to 7:15 pm

 Join with members of our community to welcome Shabbat with Shabbat Aliyah, our monthly Kabbalat Shabbat service held on the first Friday of every month.
 You don’t have to be familiar with the prayers or be able to read Hebrew.
 You just have to love to sing!
 We will be singing tunes that are catchy and spirited.
 Come with your family and friends and be a part of a beautiful musical experience.
 A great way to begin Shabbat, our service will conclude with a tasty Oneg Shabbat.

 Our morning service begins at 9:15 am with early morning prayers called Birkhot HaShahar, followed by P’sukei DeZimra.
 By reminding us what we have to be thankful for, these selections prepare us for communal worship.

 We ceremonially and reverently remove the Torah (a scroll containing the Five Books of Moses) from the ark, march in a processional so the entire congregation can see it up close and reach out to kiss it, and then chant portions from it.
-After the Torah reading, ahaftarah (a related selection from the Prophets) is recited in its own unique musical mode, and then we return the Torah to the ark.
-At this point, our Rabbi will reflect on the meaning of the Torah portion of the day, either delivering a sermon or leading a discussion with the congregation.
+After the Torah reading, a haftarah (a related selection from the Prophets) is recited in its own unique musical mode, and then we return the Torah to the ark.
+On certain shabbatot, we also celebrate a bar or bat mitzvah or other communal events.